chrisgrieser/shimmering-obsidian/docs/Alfred-based Quick Switcher.md

 - `⌃ + ↵`: Will copy the [Obsidian-URI to the selected file](https://help.obsidian.md/Advanced+topics/Using+obsidian+URI#Action+%60hook-get-address%60).
 - Add `heading` to your search query, to only display headings, e.g., `o foobar heading` will only display *headings* that include `foobar`.
 - Add `h1`, `h2`, … to your search query, to only display headings of a certain level, e.g., `o obsidian h2` will only display *level 2 headings* that include `obsidian`.
-- Use the [workflow configuration](Workflow%20Configuration.md#Alfred-based-Quick-Switcher)`h_Ivl_ignore` to completely ignore certain heading levels.
+- You can ignore certain (or all) heading levels with the respective workflow configuration.
 - 💡 **Recommendation**: Add more heading levels to `h_lvl_ignore` if your search results become too crowded.

 ## Browse Links of a Note